 You can easily put together a small terrarium using mosses and other natural objects you find on a walk through the woods.
 You will need some kind of glass or ceramic dish.
-You can use a glass bowl (such as a fish bowl or small aquarium) or you can use some other interesting dish you have around the house.
-Collect some small mounds of moss from places around your neighborhood.
-Take just a small amount of moss-only the amount you need.
-(Moss does grow back, but it takes a while.)
+You can use a glass bowl (such as a fish bowl or small aquarium) or you can use some other interesting dish you have around the house (look through all the stuff in the back of the closet \odot).
+Collect some small mounds of moss from places around your neighborhood or in a nearby park.
+Don't take more than you can use.
 Also collect some interesting rocks or pebbles, gnarled sticks, small plants or anything else you would like to add to your terrarium for artistic effect.
 Put some dirt on the bottom of the container, then arrange your moss, pressing it down firmly into the dirt.
-(Dirt that is the same or similar to what the moss was originally growing in might work best.)
-Arrange the other objects in and around the moss.
+Arrange the objects in and around the moss.
 You might want to use the Internet to find pictures of terrariums.
 You might get some great ideas from seeing what other people have done.
-Don't forget to keep your "mossararium" moist.
+Keep your terrarium moist, but don't drown the moss.